scrapy/scrapy/docs/topics/images.rst

 Both pipelines implement these features:

 * Avoid re-downloading media that was downloaded recently
-* Specifying where to store the files (filesystem directory, Amazon S3 bucket)
+* Specifying where to store the media (filesystem directory, Amazon S3 bucket)

 The Images Pipeline has a few extra functions for processing images: